plone/documentation/docs/backend/relations.md

 ### Controlling relation targets

 The best way to control which item should be relatable is to configure the widget with `directives.widget()`.
-In the following example you can only relate to `Documents`:
+In the following example you can only relate to `Documents` and `Events`:

 ```{code-block} python
 :emphasize-lines: 12